 Value for Money — 4

 The Nomad Insurance plan starts at $42 for ages 10 to 39.
-This is a very competitive price for the standard medical and travel insurance coverage the plan offers.
+This is a very competitive price for the plan’s standard medical and travel insurance coverage.

 The Remote Insurance plan is significantly more expensive, offering plans for 18 to 39-year-olds beginning at $206.
 However, the coverage included for this price is significant.
 Coverage includes outpatient care, eye exams, dental coverage, screenings, and vaccines, all within a $0 deductible.

 If you are within the age range of 10 to 49, the value of SafetyWing for the cost is superb.
 The financial drawback of using either SafetyWing insurance plan is the cost increases significantly for those 50 and older.